1kgmutton/goat meat (bone-in, chopped into bite-size pieces)or 750 gms boneless

 If you're using bone-in mutton, get it chopped into bite-sized pieces from your butcher, cutting through the bones of the mutton can be quite a struggle.

-Serving suggestions: Best served with steaming boiled rice.
+Serving suggestions: Best served with plain boiled rice, flavored rice or naan/roti.

-Make-ahead option: Since this curry has no dairy or coconut cream, it keeps well in the refrigerator for 4 days (or more) and 2 weeks in the freezer.
+Make-ahead option: Since this goat masala has no dairy or coconut cream, it keeps well in the refrigerator for 4 days (or more) and 2 months in the freezer.
+Ensure that you store in an airtight container.